SARMs vs Peptides: Safety, Results, and Fitness Goal Comparison

 What peptides do well

 Peptides work through signaling prompting your body to optimize its own hormone production and repair processes rather than replacing them.
 Results are more gradual, but the hormonal environment stays intact.
-There’s no liver strain from C-17 alpha-alkylation, no HPTA suppression, and typically no need for post-cycle recovery.
+Peptides do not work the same way as anabolic steroids, so they are not usually associated with the same steroid-specific mechanisms of hormone suppression or liver strain.
+Safety still depends on the peptide used, product quality, dose, health history, and medical supervision.

 The trade-off is time.
 Peptides are not a shortcut to rapid muscle hypertrophy.
 Patients chasing fast aesthetic results will be disappointed.